- Never download software that provides someone with access to take over your device.

 Protect yourself

-- Never download software that provides someone with access to take over your device.
+• Never download software that lets someone take over your device.

-- Reject unexpected investment offers made online, through social media, by email, text and telephone calls.
+• Ignore unexpected investment offers made online, on social media, or through emails, texts, or calls.

-- Search the investment firm/individual details on the Financial Conduct Authority (FCA) register and check:
+• Search for the investment firm or individual on the Financial Conduct Authority (FCA) register and check:

-- If investment firm/individual is registered; all individuals and companies providing investment services within the UK must be listed on the FCA register.
+• If they are registered; all individuals and companies providing investment services within the UK must be listed on the FCA register.

-- What activities and services the firm/individual have permissions to provide; if the activity or service the firm/individual is offering is not listed this could be a scam.
+• What services they are allowed to offer; if the service they are offering is not listed, this could be a scam.

-- The firm/individual’s contact details; if these differ to the contact details you have for the firm/individual this is likely a scam.
-You should always use the contact information for the investment firm/individual that is listed on the FCA register.
+• Their contact details; if they differ from what you have, it could be a scam.
+Always use the contact information that is listed on the FCA register.

-- Consider getting impartial advice through a financial adviser.
-Please complete the FCA register checks listed above on your financial adviser.
+• Consider getting impartial advice from a financial adviser.
+Be sure to check the FCA register for your adviser too.

-- Talk to your trusted friends and family about your potential investments.
+• Talk to trusted friends and family before making any investments.

-- Don’t be rushed into making an investment; genuine financial advisers and investment firms will not pressure you into making a rushed decision.
+• Don’t be rushed into making an investment; genuine financial advisers and investment firms will not pressure you.

-This occurs when criminals contact you by email, text, phone call or social media message pretending to be from a reputable technical support or IT company.
-They persuade you to allow them to take control of your computer remotely so that they can fix, upgrade or protect your computer.
-They may ask you to log on to your online banking account or ask for bank, credit card or other personal details.
+This type of scam happens when criminals contact you by email, text, phone call, or social media, pretending to be from a well-known tech support or IT company.
+They try to convince you to let them control your computer remotely to “fix,” “upgrade,” or “protect” it.
+They may then ask you to log in to your online banking or provide bank, credit card, or other personal details.

 Protect yourself

-- Never download software that provides someone with access to take over your device.
+• Never download software that lets someone control your device.

-- Don’t click on links sent to you by email, text or social media.
-Instead search of the company using your browser.
+• Don`t click on links sent by email, text, or social media; instead, search for the company yourself in your browser.

-- Don’t disclose your Visa Debit or credit card details.
+• Keep your Visa Debit or credit card details private.

 To report fraud, you can phone us 24 hours a day, 7 days a week on the phone numbers below.